sabegg2/deep-learning-challenge/Analysis/Analysis.md

 ## Overview:

-I've created a tool for the nonprofit foundation Alphabet Soup that can help it select applicants for funding with the best chance of success in their ventures.
-Using my knowledge of machine learning and neural networks, I have used the features in the provided dataset to create a binary classifier that can predict whether applicants will be successful if funded by Alphabet Soup.
-We were set a target of 75% accuracy for our model.
-From Alphabet Soup’s business team, I received a CSV [charity_data.csv](../Resources/charity_data.csv) containing more than 34,000 organizations that have received funding from Alphabet Soup over the years.
+We were tasked with creating a tool for the nonprofit foundation Alphabet Soup that can help the foundation select applicants for funding with the best chance of success in their ventures.
+Using machine learning and neural networks, the features in the provided dataset were used to create a binary classifier that can predict whether applicants will be successful if funded by Alphabet Soup.
+The set target of model accuracy was 75% accuracy.
+Alphabet Soup’s business team provided a CSV [charity_data.csv](../Resources/charity_data.csv) containing more than 34,000 organizations that have received funding from Alphabet Soup over the years.
 Within this dataset are a number of columns that capture metadata about each organization, such as:

 - `EIN` and `NAME` — Identification columns
 - `APPLICATION_TYPE` — Alphabet Soup application type